A genuine $G$-spectrum for the cut-and-paste $K$-theory of $G$-manifolds: Introduction

 \subsection{Acknowledgments}

 We are grateful to the authors of \cite{SKG} for fruitful conversations that led to the contents of this paper.
-We thank Liam Keenan, Teena Gerhardt, and Maximilien P\'eroux for helpful comments on an early draft.
+We thank Liam Keenan, Teena Gerhardt, and Maximilien P\'eroux for helpful comments on an early draft, as well as the anonymous referee for their comments which greatly improved the paper.
 The first-named author was partially supported by NSF grant DGE-1845298 and the second-named author was partially supported by NSF grant DMS-2135960.